St John the Evangelist's Church, Winsford: Architecture

 The church is built in Runcorn sandstone with a grey slate roof.
 It is in Decorated style.
 Its plan consists of a five-bay nave with a clerestory, north and south aisles, a chancel, a tower at the southwest corner, and a vestry at the northeast.
 The tower is in three stages with a spire and angle buttresses.
 In the third stage of the tower are two-light bell openings and clock faces on three sides.
 There is no clock face on the south side because when the church was built there were only fields on that side.
 The spire is 140 ft high.
 On the spire are lucarnes, and at the top is a wrought iron cross.
 A chimney stack rises from the gable of the vestry.
 Internally there is stone panelling at the east end with an alabaster model of the Last Supper.

 External features

 In the churchyard there are many memorials; these include one to those who died in a cotton mill fire in Over in 1874.
 This memorial is constructed in yellow sandstone ashlar and carries inscriptions, including a quotation from St Mark's Gospel, and the names of the four victims which include a baby aged three months.
 It is listed at Grade II.

 Present day

-Today the church is very active and has regular services on Sundays and Wednesdays.
+Today the church is very active and has regular services on Sundays.
 It holds baptisms, marriages and funerals and other occasional events.
 It is very involved in the community of Winsford.

 St John's is within the Conservative Evangelical tradition of the Church of England, and it has passed resolutions to reject the ordination of women.